flownexus-lwm2m/flownexus/doc/source/application_guide/endpoint_interactions.rst

 Endpoint Interactions
 =====================

-FlowNexus can interact with any endpoint via the LwM2M methods ``Read``, ``Write``, ``Execute`` and ``Observe``.
+flownexus can interact with any endpoint via the LwM2M methods ``Read``, ``Write``, ``Execute`` and ``Observe``.